cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 >
 >The dirt road ends at a set of sturdy iron gates with a pair of shadowy figures standing behind them.
 Planted in the ground and flanking the road outside the gates are a half-dozen pikes with wolves' heads impaled on them.

-- The wall is 15-feet high
+- The wall is 15-feet high and completely encloses the town

 ## Maps
 ![[DM Map - Vallaki.jpg]]